fizyk/pyramid_fullauth/docs/source/basic.rst

 Events can be found in the :mod:`pyramid_fullauth.events` package.

-Read the http://pyramid.readthedocs.org/en/latest/api/events.html to see how to add an event subscriber to Your application and handle those events.
+Read the :ref:`events_chapter` chapter of Pyramid's documentation to see how to add an event subscriber to Your application and handle those events.

 .. _configuration: